adlnet/ADL_LRS/readme.md

 using the same form of authentication (*adl_lrs/settings.py* and *pg_hba.conf*) and that the credentials given in *settings.py* are the same as those you created.

-You will also have to setup celery for retrieving the activity metadata from the ID as well as voiding statements that might have come in out of order.
-Vist the [Using Celery](https://github.com/adlnet/ADL_LRS/wiki/Using-Celery) wiki page for more information.
+<b>IMPORTANT:</b> You <b>MUST</b> setup celery for retrieving the activity metadata from the ID as well as voiding statements that might have come in out of order.
+Visit the [Using Celery](https://github.com/adlnet/ADL_LRS/wiki/Using-Celery) wiki page for installation instructions.

 ## Starting